caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/01-lesson.md

 1. Conduct short session lengths.
 2. Have few participants.
    - Find out some demographic data about the person such as age, occupation, etc.

+## SLIDE 11
 3. Observe user interactions.
    - Conduct the moderated testing session.
 Begin with your first scenario or task you want the tester to try.
 4. Ask about their experience.

+## SLIDE 12
-5. Thank your participants.
+6. Thank your participants.
-6. Reward them for participation.
+7. Reward them for participation.
 Pay for their coffee and give them a gift card.

 Always plan research or testing sessions: